Strophox/tetro-tui/README.md

           combo = "number of consecutive pieces where line clear occurred" backToBack = "number of consecutive line clears where spin, perfect or quadruple line clear occurred"
   ```
-  A table of some bonuses is provided:
+  *A table of some example bonuses:*
   | Score bonus | Action |
   | -: | :- |
   | +10 | Single |